 To become an Astronomer in Australia, you need an undergraduate degree followed by a postgraduate/doctoral qualification in science, astronomy, astrophysics, or a related field.
 Having relevant work experience and membership in professional bodies helps.

 This blog will show you the steps to realise your goal.
 Explore astronomers' daily duties, required technical competencies, degree courses, average salary, career prospects, and more.

 Astronomers are research scientists who apply mathematics and physics principles to study the properties and behaviour of objects in the universe.

-They analyze movement patterns, activity, and planetary systems radiation and use their findings to develop and test scientific theories, compose scientific papers, and present their reports to their peers.
+They analyse movement patterns, activity, and planetary systems radiation and use their findings to develop and test scientific theories, compose scientific papers, and present their reports to their peers.

 2. What Tools And Technologies Do Astronomers Use?

-Astronomers use cutting-edge technology and specialized equipment to take astronomical observations and perform tasks.
+Astronomers use cutting-edge technology and specialised equipment to take astronomical observations and perform tasks.
 Some of these include:

 A millimetre or radio ground-based telescope

 Space-related computer programs